Background

 Hardship Waivers: Can my family stay longer than 6 months?

 If your family meets certain criteria written in the law (see below), you could be eligible for a hardship waiver.
-If your family is approved for a hardship waiver, you will be allowed to stay in shelter for an additional 30 days.
+If your family is approved for a hardship waiver, you will be granted additional time in shelter.
 You can only get one hardship waiver.

 You may need to provide documents or be assessed by a medical professional in order to confirm your eligibility.